 \section{Results}

-\cref{fig:1}(a) shows three magnitude images of different quality from the ABIDE dataset and the corresponding magnitude and phase maps of complex-valued images generated by phase augmentation.
+\cref{fig:1} shows an example of a magnitude image from the ABIDE dataset and the corresponding magnitude and phase maps of complex-valued images generated in the stage of phase augmentation.
 The magnitude part of the generated images stays very close to the original image but exhibits a bit less noise.
-The phase of the generated images maps is smooth and looks realistic with some random variations as expected.
+The phase of the generated images maps is smooth and looks realistic with some random variations introduced by the sampling algorithm.

-In \cref{fig:1}(b), we present the magnitude and phase from images reconstructed using PICS with ESPIRiT sensitivities and NLINV using the same \texttt{P}\textsubscript{SC} prior for 8.2-times undersampled Poisson-disc k-space data in comparison to a zero-filled image and fully-sampled reference.
-For both methods, similar reconstructions with excellent quality can be obtained for this prior for linear and non-linear reconstruction.
-This prior trained from a small dataset of complex-valued images will serve as a baseline for the other learned priors.